bkuhn/talks/Open-World-Forum-2012/AGPLv3/agplv3.markdown

 + If it were, would it be enough of a copyleft hack?

 + I've long supported it as an &ldquo;at best, a no-op&rdquo; addition.
-      + I've been unable to pursuade anyone else.
+      + I've been unable to persuade anyone else.

 # The idea

 + The classic Computer Science ouroboros:
       + the program that prints its own source